 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

-The Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.
+(#12697) When the EPCS Priority Access Enable Response frame is sent as a response to the EPCS Priority Access Enable Request frame, the Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame. (#12697) When the EPCS Priority Access Enable Response frame is sent in unsolicited mode (i.e. to modify the parameters of an existing EPCS priority access service for a defined service type), the Dialog Token field value is set to 0.

 The Status Code field values are defined in Table 9-78 (Status codes).